-The Council is able to borrow from a variety of sources including financial institutions, other local authorities, and insurance and pensions funds.
+The Council is able to borrow from a variety of sources including financial institutions, insurance and pensions funds.
 The interest rates charged by these organisations is unaffected by the cost of borrowing from the PWLB.

 Link Asset Services forecast for the PWLB borrowing rates is as follows: